-Mr. Jost Dittkrist supports UNITAR’s Chemicals and Waste Management Programme by coordinating the mercury portfolio, including projects related to the ratification and early implementation of the Minamata Convention on Mercury.
-He has significant experience in international chemicals and waste management topics, including persistent organic pollutants and mercury.
-Mr. Dittkrist holds a Master in International Affairs, with a focus on international environmental law and economics.
-He is fluent in English and German and has working knowledge in French and Dutch.
+Mr. Andrea Cararo supports UNITAR’s Chemicals and Waste Management Programme by coordinating the portfolio on Pollutant Release and Transfer Registers (PRTRs).
+He has experience in international chemicals and waste management topics, including the Global Monitoring Plan (GMP) on Persistent Organic Pollutants (POPs).
+Mr. Cararo holds a Master in European Economy and Business Law, with a focus on international law and economics.
+He is Italian, fluent in English and a basic user of French, German and Spanish.

 Contact information: firstname.lastname@example.org